 How much will I win, though?

-The total entries and prizes for our first 3 contests were:
+The total entries and prizes for our last 3 contests were:

 ...this year's prizes will depend on how many entries we get, but that gives you a sense of what prize winners have taken home in the past.